jorendorff/webscratch/original-sources/README.txt

 ScratchSkin1.4.zip contains a single directory, ScratchSkin, containing 275 image files, the buttons and icons that make up the Scratch UI.
-It also contains a small sound file, kitten.wav.
+It also contains a small sound file, Kitten.wav.